• Skip to primary navigation

 note

 “Become intimate with generosity.
-Give what you can give and do what can do.
-Give dollars, give cents, give your time, your love, give your heart, give your spirit.”
+Give what you can give and do what you can do.
+Give dollars, give cents, your time, give your love, give your heart, give your spirit.”

-In a research study, participants were given $100 to spend on or others.
-Those who had agreed to spend money on other people tended make more generous decisions throughout the experiment, compared to those who had agreed to spend on themselves.
-They also had more interaction between the parts of the brain associated with altruism and happiness, and they reported higher levels of happiness after the experiment was over.
+In a study, participants were given $100 to spend on themselves others.
+Those who had agreed to spend money on other people tended to make more generous decisions throughout the experiment, compared to those who had agreed to spend on themselves.
+They had more interaction between the parts of the brain associated with altruism and happiness, and they reported higher levels of happiness after the was over.
 Read more here.

 note